teweldemat/funcscript/docs/index.md

 ## Where to Next
 - Explore hands-on [Examples](examples.md) of FuncScript in action.
 - Consult the [Built-in Symbols](reference/built-in-symbols.md) and [Types](reference/types.md) reference for details.
-- Dive into the full [Formal Syntax](funcscript-fromal-syntax.md) when you need exact grammar rules.
+- Dive into the full [Formal Syntax](funcscript-fromal-syntax.md) for the precise grammar.

 ## Hosted Demos
 - [FuncScript Tester](/fsstudio/)